Passport in purse.

 If just a few blinks ago, you considered yourself a globe trotter and got used to sharing colourful stories to amazed faces with awe-struck eyes, the script has officially flipped and you might be getting more nervous side glances than warm embraces right about now.

-Through music and my mum’s then longterm airline career, traveling by plane became a norm for this former hot footer.
+Through music and a relative’s then longterm airline career, traveling by plane became a norm for this former hot footer.

 So, when I went from walking around with passport-in-purse on an average day ‘just in case‘ a booking for an overseas gig came in, or when I ‘needed a break‘ to then working mostly from home in Barbados…it was a big challenge that I didn’t greet with much grace.